seamapi/docs/docs/api-clients/devices/update-unmanaged-device.md

 description: Update an Unmanaged Device by its ID
 ---

+An unmanaged device has a limited set of visible properties, a subset of supported events, and may not be controlled.
 Convert an unmanaged device to a managed device to control it with Seam.

 # Update Unmanaged Device